kcraigo/kcraigo-webdev/content/post/PowerPlatform/PowerApps/PowerApps-Think Outside the CheckBox.md

 {{<youtube HdMBcX7IlIc>}}

-We use checkboxes everywhere from To-Do lists, on websites where we have to agree to the use of cookies, agree that we have read an understood a privacy policy, agree to terms and conditions, add items to a shopping cart and more.
+We use checkboxes almost everywhere from To-Do lists, on websites where we have to agree to the use of cookies, agree that we have read an understood a privacy policy, agree to terms and conditions, add items to a shopping cart and more.

 <figure>
     <img src="/images/tut/PowerPlatform/IAgreeCheckbox.png"